Jackbar21/3D_Image_Linear_Transformer/README.md

     b.) rotateXAxis: a concrete method that rotates the graphical object around the x-axis.
 It takes in one parameter of type double representing the angle θ.

+    c.) rotateYAxis: a concrete method that rotates the graphical object around the y-axis.
+It takes in one parameter of type double representing the angle θ.

+    d.) rotateZAxis: a concrete method that rotates the graphical object around the z-axis.
+It takes in one parameter of type double representing the angle θ.